 Cutting annual fuel bills for ordinary households in the UK, such action could be increasing house values across the country.
-The steadily rising energy prices are forcing many people to look for ways of cutting bills, and a home that is already equipped to deliver such savings will usually be very attractive to buyers.
+The steadily rising energy prices are forcing many people to look for ways of cutting bills.
+A home equipped to deliver such savings will usually be attractive to buyers.

-According to the Department of Energy and Climate Change (DECC), now part of Department of Business, Energy & Industrial Strategy, some key energy efficiency improvements to home have the potential to increase net property values by up to an average of 14 per cent in the UK.
-However, that figure has been proven to be as high as 39 per cent in some areas of England.
-According to the DECC, a home that can upgrade its Energy Performance Certificate by two bands can add on average more than £16,000 to its property valuation – but a home in the northeast of England could increase its market value by an astonishing £25,000!
+According to the Department of Energy and Climate Change (DECC), now part of the Department of Business, Energy & Industrial Strategy, some key energy efficiency improvements to homes can increase net property values by up to an average of 14 per cent in the UK.
+However, that figure is as high as 39 per cent in some areas of England.
+For example, according to the DECC, a home that can upgrade its Energy Performance Certificate by two bands can add on average more than £16,000 to its property valuation – but a home in the northeast of England could increase its market value by an astonishing £25,000!

 As climate change initiatives start to get more challenging for governments – and as the cost of energy continues to rise – it seems more than likely that pressure on householders to cut their energy use will increase.
 It appears that an excellent energy efficiency rating has become a significant contributing factor to property prices in the UK, and its influence will probably only grow over the coming decades.

 The government is, in part, responsible for the drive towards domestic-fuel efficiency.
-Their Green Deal is helping people to make energy efficiency improvements to their home for a fraction of the market cost.
-Some householders qualify for free or subsidised energy efficient boilers, cavity wall insulation and solar panels, and that financial help is helping many property owners to increase the value of their home.
+Their Green Deal is helping people to make energy efficiency improvements to their homes for a fraction of the market cost.
+Some householders qualify for free or subsidised energy-efficient boilers, cavity wall insulation and solar panels.
+That financial assistance is helping many property owners to increase the value of their homes.

 While the cost of installing double-glazed windows and other fuel efficiency measures may seem prohibitive to some homeowners, such improvements considered an investment for the future, the potential fuel savings over ten years are enormous compared to the initial outlay.
 But perhaps more significantly, homeowners can add a premium to their property valuation by ensuring its EPC certificate places it in the first three grades of energy efficiency (A, B or C).